 TOWN OF OCEAN CITY

 Three full-time employees are budgeted in this division.
-One full-time position was converted to a part-time, year-round position in FY 11.
-A step increase effective January 1, 2022 has been included.
+A step increase effective January 1, 2024 has been included.
 Two part-time, year-round Office Associates and two seasonal line technicians are employed by this division.
-Wages reflect pay table changes resulting from the increase in minimum wage.
-Benefit costs for retiree health and pension are projected to increase, while unemployment is projected to decrease.
+Benefit costs for health insurance and unemployment decrease.
+No contribution for retiree health has been budgeted in FY 24.

 CHANGES IN OPERATIONS: